SUPPORT THIS SITE!

 The R-14 was under testing in Kapustin Yar from June 1960 to February 1961 and it was officially adopted in armaments on April 24, 1961.

-In 1962, t he first R-14 missiles, aimed at the Western Europe were deployed in the Soviet republics of Latvia and Ukraine.
+In 1962, the first R-14 missiles, aimed at the Western Europe were deployed in the Soviet republics of Latvia and Ukraine.

-In 1962, as a result of the Soviet decision to deploy missiles on the island of Cuba, the R-14, along with the R-12 missile, became a source of nuclear standoff between the USSR and the US, known as Cuban missile crisis.
+In 1962, as a result of the Soviet decision to deploy missiles on the Island of Cuba, the R-14, along with the R-12 missile, became a source of nuclear standoff between the USSR and the US, known as the Cuban missile crisis.
 Unlike the R-12, which had been deployed on the island, the R-14 missiles were en-route to Cuba by the time the confrontation was resolved at the very brink of a nuclear war.

 Number of stages